Quantitative theory of magnetic interactions in solids: Detailed derivation of the exchange formulas

 \subsection{A sum rule}

-While $\delta N^\mathrm{one}_{i}$ (and therefore $\delta \Omega^\mathrm{one}_i$) can be obtained by direct calculation based only on onsite quantities as shown by Eq.~\eqref{1st-order}, we prefer to deepen the analysis by taking an algebraic step which allows to express this first order term as a bilinear intersite magnetic interaction which eases the understanding of these magnetic interactions.
-Since the local Green functions arise from a self-consistent solution of a magnetic order one can derive an explicit expression for it in the following way.
-One may consider a solution as obtained from a well defined non-magnetic system with a Hamiltonian in the form of the right hand side of Eq.~\eqref{firstKS}, more precisely, $V({\bf r})=V^{\mathrm{nm}}_0$ to which one may add the spin-orbit coupling, $H_\mathrm{so}$.
+While $\delta N^\mathrm{one}_{i}$ (and therefore $\delta \Omega^\mathrm{one}_i$) can be obtained by direct calculation based only on onsite quantities as shown by Eq.~\eqref{1st-order}, we prefer to deepen the analysis by taking an algebraic step which allows us to express this first order term as a bilinear intersite magnetic interaction which eases the understanding of these magnetic interactions.
+Since the local Green functions arise from a self-consistent solution of a magnetically ordered state one can derive an explicit expression for it in the following way.
+One may consider a solution as obtained from a well defined non-magnetic system with a Hamiltonian in the form of the right hand side of Eq.~\eqref{firstKS}, more precisely, $V({\bf r})=V^{\mathrm{nm}}_0$.
 In this case ${\vec{B}}_{xc}({\bf r})={\vec{B}}_{ext}({\bf r})=0$.
 Note that the non-spin-polarized potential $V^{\mathrm{nm}}_0$ for this non-magnetic state in general will not be equivalent to the corresponding spin-independent part of the potential, $V_0$, for a magnetic state.
 The Green function of the magnetic state is related to the Green function of the non-magnetic state, $G_{\mathrm{nm}}$, through Dyson's equation as follows (omitting for simplicity the energy argument)

 or

 where the spin polarized fields can be written $\vec{B}_j=B_j\,\vec{e}_j$ and $\Delta V=V_0-\vec{B}_j\cdot\vec{\sigma}-V^{\mathrm{nm}}_0$.

 In order to arrive at a suitable expression one makes use of the fact that this magnetic state has to be degenerate with the corresponding time reversed state, i.e.,~the state with all moments switched and the direction of a charge current is reversed.
 The Green function for this time reversed problem, $\widetilde{G}$, is given by